-Teachers' union the NASUWT has warned that pupils are losing out in the classroom because older teachers are being forced out of their jobs by school management.
+Teachers' union the NASUWT has warned that pupils are losing out in the classroom because older teachers are being forced out of their jobs because of age discrimination by school management.

-At an educational conference in Birmingham on Sunday, the NASUWT union claimed that school children would suffer if experienced teachers are allowed to be pushed out before they reached their pension age.
+At the conference on Sunday, Chris Keates, general secretary of the NASUWT claimed that school children would suffer if experienced teachers are allowed to be pushed out before reaching their pension age because of ageism.

 The NASUWT also highlighted a gender dimension to age discrimination in schools.
 Chris Keates argued that women are more at risk than men from being both under-valued and pressurised into quitting their posts before retirement.

-The union has called on the Government to change the culture in schools to ensure that ageing teachers are valued - and not penalised - for their experience and expertise, but rather are valued for the skills they bring to the role.
+The NASUWT has called on the Government to ensure that ageing teachers are not penalised for their experience and expertise, but rather are valued for the skills they bring to the role.